 Embark on a journey of transformation with your clergy and fellow congregants.
-Whether or not you became B’nai Mitzvah in your youth or not, this is a process that will delve into Judaism in new and dynamic ways.
+Whether or not you became B’nai Mitzvah in your youth, this is a process that will delve into Judaism in new and dynamic ways.
 From learning and strengthening Hebrew, to gaining the skills of cantillation and sacred chant, from learning the purpose of Judaism and the intention of Jewish practice, to grappling with issues of theology and belief, this 18-month experience will be an exhilarating way of finding your place in Judaism and Jewish community.
 Led by the CRS Clergy Team.

 Learn how to read Hebrew in this 8-week introductory course.
 We will start at the very beginning, learning the letters and vowels and the mechanics of reading.
 At the end of the class, students will be fully able to read in Hebrew!
 The class will be taught by Melissa De Lowe, founder of Urban Lion Jewish Learning.
 Note: This class or equivalent Hebrew knowledge is required to join the Adult B’nai Mitzvah program.